 Clean Fan & Heatsink

 Dust can accommodate on the heatsink and fan thus reducing their performance and efficiency.
 Open the PC case and then remove and take out the graphics card.
-After that with the help of a small brush and air blower carefully remove the dust from the graphics card.
+After that with the help of a small brush and electric duster, carefully remove the dust from the graphics card.
 Put the graphics card again and then monitor the temperature with the help of GPU monitoring tools.

 Change Thermal Paste

 It may be possible that the thermal paste or heatsink compound between the GPU and heatsink has been fried or has lost its effectiveness.
 Here remove the Fan and Heatsink and then reapply a good quality thermal paste on it.
 I recommend using Arctic Silver 5 thermal paste.